ToddC22/RegEx3/articles/newtest.md

 ### Testing

-this is just a test.
+this is just a test, just testing again to see if new global edn file works correctly.

+testtting.